Pan-American Highway: Panama

-From the Costa Rica-Panama border to La Concepción, the highway length is approximately 20 km, from La Concepción to David the distance is 25 km.
+From the Costa Rica–Panama border to La Concepción, the highway length is approximately 20 km, from La Concepción to David the distance is 25 km.
 The highway enters Panama traveling generally from west to east.

 David, the capital of the Chiriqui Province, is located about 8 km north of the town of Pedregal and the Gulf of Chiriquí.
 From David, the highway travels east about 90 km to Tolé.
 From Tolé to the town of Santiago the distance is approximately 80 km.
 About halfway to Santiago, the Pan-American Highway crosses over the San Pablo river.

 From Santiago to Aguadulce, the Pan American Highway travels 61 km, where it reenters the tropical lowlands.
-From Aguadulce to Penonomé it stretches about 30 mi.
+From Aguadulce to Penonomé, it stretches about 30 mi.
 This section of highway crosses the Santa María river.

 From Penonomé, the highway travels southeast, then northeast, then roughly north in a loop as it avoids crossing into Panama's Central Mountains.
 From Penonomé to La Chorerra the distance is 100 km, while from La Chorerra, the distance is 25 km to Balboa just west of Panama City.

 Panama City is the capital and largest city in Panama.
 Before entering the city, the Pan-American Highway crosses over the Panama Canal on the Centennial Bridge, From Panama City, the Highway turns northeast.
-From Panama City to Chepo the highest is roughly 55 km, from Chepo to Cañita is another 25 km.
+From Panama City to Chepo, the highest is roughly 55 km, from Chepo to Cañita is another 25 km.

 At the village of Cañita is the old terminus of the northern route of the Pan-American Highway.
-The highway continues another 110 mi past Cañita to the village of Yaviza, a village near the junction of the Tuira and Chucunaque rivers.
-It is here that officially Pan- American Highway ends.
+The highway continues another 125 mi past Cañita to the village of Yaviza, a village near the junction of the Tuira and Chucunaque rivers.
+It is here that the northern section of the Pan-American Highway ends.
 Southeast of here is the virtually impenetrable Darién Gap, a 100 km stretch of rugged, mountainous jungle terrain.
-It is now being extended 6 km to Pinogana, which will include a bridge over the Chucunaque River.
-The road had formerly ended at Cañita, Panama, 110 mi north of its current end.
+The highway is being extended 6 km to Pinogana, which will include a bridge over the Chucunaque River at Yaviza.

 United States government funding was particularly significant to complete the high-level Bridge of the Americas over the Panama Canal, during the years when the canal was administered by the United States.